CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .dims DIMENSIONS

 This pseudo-op must be inside kernel configuration (`.config`).
-Defines what dimensions (from list: x, y, z) will be used to determine space of the kernel execution.
+Define what dimensions (from list: x, y, z) will be used to determine space of the kernel execution.

 ### .driver_version